• Free shipping on all orders

 • Vitamin A: Also known as retinol, Vitamin A helps maintain your dragon’s skin and vision.
 You can also find it in leafy greens, like spinach and kale, and orange fruits and vegetables, like carrots and pumpkin.

-• Vitamins C and E: These are powerful antioxidants that help protect your dragon’s cells from damage.
+• Vitamins C and E: These powerful antioxidants help protect your dragon’s cells from damage.
 Both are found in fruits and veggies, such as bell peppers and tomatoes.

-• Vitamin K: Crucial for blood clotting, you can also find it in leafy greens, broccoli, and Brussels sprouts.
+• Vitamin K: Crucial for blood clotting, vitamin K is also in leafy greens, broccoli, and Brussels sprouts.

 • Choline: It plays a role in maintaining cell structure and messaging.
 Egg yolks and fish are good sources.

-• Zinc, Iron, and Magnesium: Essential for many biological functions, including immune function and metabolism.
-These minerals are found in a variety of foods, including nuts, whole grains, and green leafy vegetables.
+• Zinc, Iron, and Magnesium: They are essential for many biological functions, including immune function and metabolism.
+You can find them in nuts, whole grains, and green leafy vegetables.

 The Not-So-Good Side of Maggots

-• Choking Hazard: For smaller dragons, maggots might be a bit challenging to handle and can pose a choking risk.
+• Choking Hazard: Maggots can be challenging to handle and pose a choking risk for smaller dragons.

 • Allergic Reaction: Though rare, some dragons may have an allergic reaction to maggots.
-Signs of this can include difficulty breathing, swelling, and skin irritation.
+Signs of an allergy can include difficulty breathing, swelling, and skin irritation.

-• Obesity Issues: Too many maggots can lead to weight issues in bearded dragons.
+• Obesity Issues: Consuming too many maggots can lead to weight gain in bearded dragons.
 Obesity in dragons can lead to reduced energy levels and other health complications.

-So, if you’re thinking of introducing maggots into your bearded dragon’s diet, remember the golden rule of feeding: moderation is key.
-No more than 8–10 maggots a week for adults and juveniles, adjusting as your dragon grows.
+So, if you’re considering introducing maggots into your bearded dragon’s diet, remember the golden rule of feeding: moderation is key.
+Providing around 8–10 maggots a week for adults and juveniles is ideal.

 And don’t forget, maggots are only part of the story.
-They should be accompanied by various other food items like vegetables, flowers, and fruits.
+Dragons can also eat vegetables, flowers, and fruits.

 Close up of maggots